THREADED HOLES-All the threaded holes on

 studs on these early heads is 1.50".

-This third head is from a model 88 (500cc) version that started about
+This head is from a swing arm model 7 and featherbed model 88 that started about 1955.

-the intake rocker cover.
-It is cosmetically/visually the same as
+intake rocker cover.
+It is cosmetically/visually the same as the previous

-the previous iron head.
+iron head.
 It is also held on with 3/8" bolts.
-The center
+The center head steady stud mount

-and vertical finning in front of the spark plug.
-The vertical manifold
+finning in front of the spark plug.
+The vertical manifold stud spacing is

-stud spacing is still 1.5" on this version of NHT head.
-The C-C head
+still 1.5" on this version of Norton Heavy Twin head.
+The C-C head stud spacing for

 Norton p/n K12/136 ?